Hecate2/zk-principle/README.md

 We now reaches the goal of **succinct non-interactive argument of knowledge (SNARK)**.
 Congratulations on being a pro of **zk-SNARK**.

-### R1CS: Expressing a general practical problem with a polynomial
+### Representing a general practical problem with a polynomial

 What ZKP does is to prove that a secret polynomial s(x) does have value s(r) when x==r.
 But in practice, we need to prove that we know a secret solution to a public problem, without revealing the secret solution.
-We are now going to discuss how to translate the solution to a polynomial.
+We are now going to discuss how to translate the problem and the solution to polynomials.

+#### Identifying the constraint of a public problem

 Let's start with an old mathematical joke.
 What is the number after the array 1, 3, 5, 7, (?)